-If one of Jane Austen’s heroines (or Jane herself) wanted to purchase something like a bonnet or a ribbon or a new gown, where did she get the money?
+If one of Jane Austen’s heroines (or Jane herself) wanted to purchase a bonnet or a ribbon or a new gown, where did she get the money?
 Who supplied her with money, what was the amount she might have to spend, and how often was it replenished?
 Let’s find out!

 Pin money, also sometimes referred to as an allowance, was the money that genteel Regency women used for personal expenses, such as dresses, hats, shoes, and other things of that sort.
 She kept an accounting of it herself and must balance her own budget.